iraklikutchiashvili/Blog/README.md

 ## My process

-In process of creating used following topics: Partials, EJS templates, layouts(dynamically changing markup using EJS tags) Express.jsrouting(how an application’s endpoints (URIs) respond to client requests),and its routing parameters
+In process of creating used following topics: Partials, EJS templates, layouts(dynamically changing markup using EJS tags) Express.js routing(how an application’s endpoints (URIs) respond to client requests),and its routing parameters
 (to capture the values specified at their position in the URL),body-parser to parse post requests, Lodash library...
 Implemented Mongodb database and connected to Mongodbatlas.